Drive QA's evolution—share your voice and win prizes up to $3,000

 1. Product Analysis

-• What are the primary objectives of the product?
+• What are the main goals of the product?

-• What are the key features of the product that are most important to the customer?
+• What features are most important to customers?

-• What are the critical quality attributes or performance metrics that the product must meet?
+• What quality or performance standards must the product meet

 2. Determine Testing Objective